ts-klassen/qrpc/ansible/README.md

 - **Role:** `roles/qrpc_backup/` configures duplicity-based backups for `/opt/qrpc`.
 It drops a wrapper script, credentials env file, and a `qrpc-backup.service`/`.timer` pair so backups run automatically.
+- **Role:** `roles/ufw/` manages Ubuntu's UFW firewall.
+It sets sane defaults, applies the allow/deny rules you list in vars, and refuses to continue if a rule or policy would block inbound SSH on port 22.
 - **Role:** `roles/cloudflare_tunnel/` installs Cloudflare's `cloudflared`
   connector on a host, creates/updates one or more tunnels via the Cloudflare API, writes each tunnel's credentials/config, and manages dedicated systemd